tanmay-mazumdar/Car-dekho-challenge/README.md

   - When admin user is adding a new car detail, then it should be **real-time (Preferably GraphQL, socket.io).** To do that, add a new detail in a browser and check in another browser without reloading the page whether you can see the newly added car details or not.

 ## Deliverables:

-1. Checkout a branch of your name from the master branch.
-2. Complete this challenge in that branch with proper commits.
+Create a zip folder of your code and send it through email for further review.

-3. Code should be very clean and understandable.
+1. Code should be very clean and understandable.
-4. Project should be run error free.
+2. Project should be run error free.
-5. Make a file where you tell us about the challenges you came across and how you solved it.
+3. Make a file where you tell us about the challenges you came across and how you solved it.
-6. How much time taken to complete this challenge?
+4. How much time taken to complete this challenge?
+5. responsive frontend.
+6. proper authentication on the backend.
+7. secure backend
+8. realtime updates
+9. proper code convention and commenting.
+10. strong and robust logic